seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_common.md

  lynis audit system

+//ST: !
 The report will appear on screen (hit Enter to move on), and in this file:

  /var/log/lynis-report.dat

-== the end
+== The end
-//ST: The end!
+//ST: The end
 //ST: !

-Author of this tutorial: https://twitter.com/seinecle[Clement Levallois]

-All resources on linux security: https://seinecle.github.io/linux-security-tutorials/
+image:round_portrait_mini_150.png[align="center", role="right"]
+Tutorial by Clement Levallois.

+Discover other tutorials and courses in data / tech for business: http://www.clementlevallois.net

+Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle]